-A recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only 16 million are diagnosed.
-Surprisingly, just 1 million out of these patients receive medical attention.
-These numbers are a concern, since there are millions of people suffering needlessly.
+Curiously, a recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only half of those are diagnosed, and an even smaller number receives the medical attention they need.
+These numbers are a concern since there are millions of people needlessly suffering from a treatable condition.

 - Environment modifications

-- Eyelid hygiene
+- Improved eyelid hygiene

 - Nighttime goggles